-A review of the global threats to the world’s Numeniini (curlews, godwits & Upland Sandpiper) has just been published.
-It does not make for good reading.
+A review of the global threats to the world’s Numeniini (curlews, godwits & Upland Sandpiper) does not make for good reading.

 It is estimated that hundreds of thousands of Eskimo Curlews were migrating the full length of the two American continents 150 years ago – but the species is now probably extinct.
 The Slender-billed Curlew, its old-world cousin, is elusive at best and extinct at worst.
 According to the most recent global figures (as reported to the Convention on Migratory Species 11th Conference of the Parties, details below), there are estimated to be only 10,000* remaining Bristle-thighed Curlews, 32,000 Far Eastern Curlews and 77,000 Hudsonian Godwits.
 Why are we losing our large waders?